A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: Preliminary

-\begin{definition}[\cite*{Sun2020_book}] A matrix $P\in\mathbb{S}^n$ is called a stabilizing solution of stochastic GTARE \eqref{lqzsdg:gtare} if $P$ satisfies \eqref{lqzsdg:gtare} and $(K_1(P), K_2(P)) \in \mathcal{K}$, where $ =-R(P)^{\top} $ and $\mathcal{K}$ is the set of all such stabilizers associated with the system \eqref{lqzsdg:sde}. \end{definition}
+\begin{definition}[\cite{Sun2020_book}] A matrix $P\in\mathbb{S}^n$ is called a stabilizing solution of stochastic GTARE \eqref{zslqsdg:gtare} if $P$ satisfies \eqref{zslqsdg:gtare} and $(K_1(P), K_2(P)) \in \mathcal{K}$, where $ =-R(P)^{\top} $ and $\mathcal{K}$ is the set of all such stabilizers associated with the system \eqref{zslqsdg:sde}. \end{definition}

-\begin{remark} Theorem 2.6.7 in \cite{Sun2020_book} is a direct conclusion pertaining to the relationship between $({SDG})^{\,0}_{\infty}$ and stochastic GTAREs.
-Leveraging this theoretical result, we convert $({SDG})^{\,0}_{\infty}$ into an equivalent problem of finding the stabilizing solution $P$ to the stochastic GTARE \eqref{lqzsdg:gtare}. \end{remark}
+\begin{remark} Theorem 2.6.7 in \cite{Sun2020_book} directly establishes the relationship between $({SDG})^{\,0}_{\infty}$ and the stochastic GTARE.
+Based on this result, we transform the problem of finding the closed-loop saddle point of $({SDG})^{\,0}_{\infty}$ into the equivalent problem of finding the stabilizing solution $P$ to the stochastic GTARE \eqref{zslqsdg:gtare}. \end{remark}

 To facilitate subsequent analysis of the problem, we introduce the following decoupling representation method.
 Setting and $v_2(t) = Lx(t)$ in $({SDG})^{\,0}_{\infty}$, we obtain

 in which $x \in\mathbb{R}^n$, and